-Typical functions of geosynthetics used in the construction of roadways include reinforcement, separation, filtration, lateral drainage and sealing (Koerner 2005).
-Geosynthetics used for separation minimize intrusion of subgrade soil into the aggregate base or sub-base.
-The potential for the mixing of soil layers occurs when the base course is compacted over the subgrade during construction and also during operation of traffic.
-Additionally, a geosynthetic can perform a filtration function by restricting the movement of soil particles while allowing water to move from the subgrade soil to the coarser adjacent base.
-In addition, the in-plane drainage function of a geosynthetic can provide lateral movement of water within the plane of the geosynthetic.
-Finally, geosynthetics can be used to mitigate the propagation of cracks by sealing the asphalt layer when used in the overlay of the pavement.

-This paper focuses on the reinforcement function of geosynthetics in flexible pavements.
-Reinforcement is the synergistic improvement of the pavement created by the introduction of a geosynthetic into a pavement layer.
-While the function of reinforcement has often been accomplished using geogrids, geotextiles have also been used as reinforcement inclusions in transportation applications (Bueno et al. 2005, Benjamin et al. 2007).
-The stresses over the subgrade are higher in unreinforced flexible pavements than in geosynthetic-reinforced pavement, as shown schematically in Figure 3.
-The geosynthetic reinforcement has generally been placed at the interface between the base and sub-base layers or the interface between the sub-base and subgrade layers or within the base course layer of the flexible pavement.
+Geosynthetics have been used in pavement design to address the functions of separation, filtration, lateral drainage, sealing, and reinforcement.
+Specifically, geosynthetics have been used for separation in pavement projects to minimize intrusion of subgrade soil into the aggregate base or sub-base.
+Also, geosynthetics can perform a filtration function by restricting the movement of soil particles from the subgrade while allowing water to move to the coarser adjacent base material.
+In-plane drainage function of a geosynthetic can provide lateral drainage within its plane.
+In addition, geosynthetics have been used to mitigate the propagation of cracks by sealing the asphalt layer when used in pavement overlays.
+Finally, geosynthetics can be used in flexible pavements for a reinforcement function.
+While the reinforcement function has often been accomplished using geogrids, geotextiles have also been used as reinforcement inclusions in transportation applications (Bueno et al. 2005, Benjamin et al. 2007).
+The stresses over the subgrade are higher in unreinforced flexible pavements than in geosynthetic-reinforced pavement (Fig. 2).
+The geosynthetic reinforcement is often placed at the interface between the base and sub-base layers or the interface between the sub-base and subgrade layers or within the base course layer of the flexible pavement.

-The improved performance of the pavement due to geosynthetic reinforcement has been attributed to three main mechanisms, as follows: (1) lateral restraint, (2) increased bearing capacity, and (3) the tensioned membrane effect (Giroud and Noiray 1981, Giroud et al. 1984, Perkins and Ismeik 1997, Holtz et al. 1998).
-These three mechanisms are illustrated in Figure 4.
-The rationale behind these three mechanisms was originally based on observations and analyses done for unpaved roads.
-The relevance of these mechanisms for flexible pavements is discussed next.
+The improved performance of the pavement due to geosynthetic reinforcement has been attributed to three mechanisms: (1) lateral restraint, (2) increased bearing capacity, and (3) tensioned membrane effect (Giroud and Noiray 1981, Giroud et al. 1984, Perkins and Ismeik 1997, Holtz et al. 1998).
+These three mechanisms are illustrated in Fig. 3.

-Figure 3: Relative load magnitudes at subgrade layer level for (a) unreinforced flexible pavement and (b) geosynthetic-reinforced flexible pavement
+Fig. 2 Relative load magnitudes at subgrade layer level for (a) unreinforced flexible pavement and (b) geosynthetic-reinforced flexible pavement

-Figure 4: Reinforcement mechanisms induced by geosynthetics (Holtz et al. 1998): (a) Lateral restraint; (b) Increased bearing capacity; and (c) Membrane support
+Fig. 3 Reinforcement mechanisms induced by geosynthetics (Holtz et al. 1998): (a) Lateral restraint; (b) Increased bearing capacity; and (c) Membrane support